 Throughout my many years as a rabid TV lover, I’ve often heard the complaint that “kids today are raised by television!” from disapproving adults.
 But I wanna know—what’s so bad about that?
 In many of my favorite shows, there’s some rock-solid parenting happening onscreen!
 There are so many awesome parental figures on TV, but today I wanna focus on the mothers.

 As I grew up watching these sit-moms try to bring their children up right, they taught me plenty of life lessons, too, and I credit them for helping me develop into the moderately stable, television-addicted grownup you see before you.
-Here are all of the fictional ladies who helped show me the way, with awesome illustrations by Cynthia.
+Here are all of the fictional ladies who helped show me the way, with awesome illustrations by Suzy.

 1. The Nonconformist Goth Mom

 Morticia’s the kind of mom who’s all about doing things her way.
 Even if her parenting style might seem a little scary, you have to give her mad credit for her creative problem-solving techniques, an impressive number of which involve actual live bats.
 While I don’t condone her creepy-crawly-based disciplinary tactics, Morticia’s a great example of a woman who doesn’t give a hairy eyeball what other people think of her, and that makes her totally awesome.

 Words of Wisdom: On discipline: “I prefer a punishment that will leave an impression on her mind.
 For the next two weeks, you are forbidden—absolutely forbidden—to play with your pet spider.”

 Notable Mom-ent: Disappointed with the fairy tales her children are taught in school, in which poor, sweet goblins and ogres are slain, Morticia decides to write her own book of stories with titles such as “Cinderella the Teenage Delinquent.”